Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 this product defines the $P_k$ recursively, starting with $P_1=Q_1$. \begin{theo}{Galois Groups of Polynomials} \lineclear For every $n\ge 1$, the polynomials $P_n$ are irreducible over $\C[c]$.
 Their Galois groups $G_n$ consist of all the permutations of the roots of $P_n$ that commute with the dynamics of $p_c$.
 There is a short exact sequence

-where $\Z_n=\Z/n\Z$, $N_n$ is the number of periodic orbits of exact period $n$ for $p_c$ with $c\in X_n$, and $S_{N_n}$ is the symmetric group on $N_n$ elements. \end{theo} In this statement, the injections $(\Z_n)^{N_n}\to G_n$ correspond to independent cyclic permutations of the $N_n$ orbits of period $n$, while the surjection is the projection from periodic points to periodic orbits and yields arbitrary permutations among the orbits.
-This theorem was derived independently by algebraic means in \cite{Bousch,MP}.
+where $\Z_n=\Z/n\Z$, while $N_n$ is the number of periodic orbits of exact period $n$ for $p_c$ with $c\in X_n$, and $S_{N_n}$ is the symmetric group on $N_n$ elements. \end{theo} In this statement, the injections $(\Z_n)^{N_n}\to G_n$ correspond to independent cyclic permutations of the $N_n$ orbits of period $n$, while the surjection is the projection from periodic points to periodic orbits and yields arbitrary permutations among the orbits.
+This theorem was first shown by Bousch \cite{Bousch} by more algebraic methods and more recently by Morton and Patel in \cite{MP}.

-A related statement in parameter space is still unsolved: consider the polynomials $\tilde Q_n(c):=p_c^{\circ n}(c)-c \in\Z[c]$.
+A related statement in parameter space is still unsolved: consider the polynomials $\tilde Q_n(c):=Q_n(c)=p_c^{\circ n}(c)-c \in\Z[c]$.
 Their roots are parameters $c$ for which the critical orbit is periodic of period dividing $n$ (i.e., $c$ is the center of a hyperbolic component of period $n$), so we can again factor as $\tilde Q_n=\prod_{k|n} \tilde P_k$ with $\tilde P_1=\tilde Q_1$.

 \begin{conjecture}{Galois Groups for Centers of Hyperbolic Components} \lineclear All $\tilde P_n$ are irreducible over $\Q$, and their Galois groups are the full symmetric groups. \end{conjecture} This would say that the centers of hyperbolic components of fixed period $n$ have the maximal symmetry possible.
-Manning has confirmed this conjecture for low values of $n$ by computer experiments (unpublished).
+Manning confirmed this conjecture for low values of $n$ by computer experiments (unpublished).

 Our approach for proving Theorem~\ref{Thm:GaloisGroups} will be using analytic continuation, like in the proof of the Ruffini-Abel theorem.
 This will yield explicit paths along which analytic continuation yields any given permutations.
 For specific values of $c\in\C$, the $P_n$ are polynomials in $\C[z]$ and factor over $\C$; we write them as $P_n(c)$.
 Let